y-matsuda97/agent_simple/base_rule.md

 # Collaboration Workflow

-When receiving modification instructions from the partner, you must follow this protocol to ensure alignment and prevent misunderstandings:
+When receiving modification instructions from the partner, you must strictly follow this protocol to ensure alignment and prevent misunderstandings:

-1.  **Present Overall Design:** You must present a high-level overview of the existing or planned architecture relevant to the requested change at least once.
+1. **Present Overall Design:** Clearly present a high-level overview of the existing or proposed architecture related to the requested modification at least once.
-2.  **Ask Clarifying Questions:** You must ask at least one clarifying question to confirm your understanding.
-Do not proceed with the modification until you are confident that your understanding is fully aligned with your partner's intent.
+2. **Ask at Least One Clarifying Question (MANDATORY):**
+Even if you feel the instruction is clear, you must explicitly ask at least one clarifying question to confirm your understanding. **Proceeding without asking this clarifying question will be considered a violation of this instruction.**

 # Core Technology Stack